RobDoan/code-assistance-commands/docs/STARTUP_MINDSET.md

 ## Your Implementation Playbook

 ### Founders

 - Make hypothesis-testing your default mode
-- Celebrate killed ideas publicly
+- **Institute "Failure of the Month" awards** - public celebration of experiments that saved time/money
-- Share failures transparently
+- Share failures transparently with dollar amounts saved
+- Pre-commit to decision frameworks before pressure hits
-- Your job: Chief Learning Officer
+- Your job: Chief Learning Officer who models intellectual courage

 ### Product Managers

 - Write hypotheses, not requirements
 - Define failure before success
+- **Track "Craftsmanship Debt" scores** for all experiments
+- Enforce Red Team reviews for major tests
 - Track learning velocity, not feature velocity
-- Your job: Truth Seeker
+- Your job: Truth Seeker with quality guardrails

 ### Engineers

 - Build for learning, not scale (initially)
+- **Assign honest "Debt Scores"** to experimental code (1-5 scale)
 - Make rollbacks safe and shameless
 - Own your code end-to-end
+- Push back on "experiments" that are really just cutting corners
-- Your job: Rapid Experimenter
+- Your job: Rapid Experimenter with craftsman integrity

 ### Data Scientists

 - Enforce rigor without being a bottleneck
+- **Lead Red Team reviews** - challenge experiment designs before they run
 - Make bias visible and preventable
 - Teach p-value literacy
+- Separate "what we observed" from "what it means"
-- Your job: Reality Checker
+- Your job: Reality Checker and bias detector

 ---